autoreduction/queue-processor/monitors/README.md

 GEM,1234,gem_lastrun.txt,gem_summary.txt,/archive/gem/data,.nxs
 ```

-In order, the fields are: instrument name, last run number observed on the instrument, location
+In order, the fields are: instrument name, last run number observed on the instrument
-of this instrument's lastrun.txt, location of this instrument's summary.txt, data location
+(without leading zeros), location of this instrument's lastrun.txt, location of this
-(parent of cycle folder), file extension of data to reduce.
-The last observed run is updated
+instrument's summary.txt, data location (parent of cycle folder), file extension of
-whenever EoRM submits a new run.
+data to reduce.
+The last observed run is updated whenever EoRM submits a new run.

 There are two settings in settings.py for this script: